nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC-11 Reset attendance**

 **MSS**
-1. Teacher enters the resetAttendance command
+1. Teacher enters the resetAttendance command.
-2. EduConnect resets the attendance of all students in the address book
+2. EduConnect resets the attendance of all students in the address book.

     Use case ends.